Alvin Curran

 VSTO long version (1993), for string quartet.
 First performance Soldier string quartet, City Center, NY, with Trisha Brown Dance Co.
 (Another Story as in Falling) - "The exuberance of a cat's yowl and the jumbled sound of our scrambled world" - Anna Kisselgoff (NY Times)

-When My Feet Felt The Path That My Eyes Could Not See (1993), for chorus SATB; optional: chimes, bowed vibraphone, bowed piano strings, trumpet, tuba.
-First performance Mills College, Choral Academy of the Pacific, April 1997.
-Duration (version with instruments)15:25.
+When My Feet Felt The Path That My Eyes Could Not See (1993), for chorus SATB on texts by John Cage; optional: chimes, bowed vibraphone, bowed piano strings, trumpet, tuba.
+First performance Mills College, Choral Academy of the Pacific, February 1997.
+Duration 15'.
 "Simple but not simplistic" - Alex Ross (NY Times) (program notes) Score sample page (1) sample page (5)

 Walls of Jericho (1993; now titled Shofar), solo performance for shofar and computer.
 First performance Roulette, New York. "'Walls of Jericho' did not evoke the military operation so much as the mystical world from which the shofar draws its power.
 Mr. Curran's blasts...grew into a torrent of chaotic, powerful timbres." - Allan Kozinn (NY Times)